 In 2016 and 2017, the Arctic was exceptionally mild particularly during the Northern Hemisphere winter, autumn and spring.
-Figure 5 shows that annual temperature anomalies for areas north of the Arctic Circle (approximately 65°N) were nominally the highest on record in 2016, with temperatures around 2.0 to 3.5°C above the 1961-1990 average, and only slightly cooler in 2017.
+Annual temperature anomalies for areas north of the Arctic Circle (approximately 65°N) were nominally the highest on record in 2016, with temperatures around 2.0 to 3.5°C above the 1961-1990 average, and only slightly cooler in 2017.
 The Arctic average was considerably higher than the average for the rest of the globe so the data sets with sparser coverage in the Arctic will – all else being equal – tend to underestimate the global average temperatures in 2016 and 2017.

 The Arctic was also warmer-than-average in 2015, but the average anomaly here was much lower than in 2016 (by around 1°C).
 In addition, in the Southern Hemisphere, a strongly persistent pressure pattern of below-average pressure over Antarctica and above-average pressure at lower latitudes – which defines the positive phase of the Antarctic Oscillation – held sway over the continent during much of 2015.
 During the positive phase of the Antarctic Oscillation there is a tendency for temperatures across the continent to be below average.
 From January to September 2015, average temperatures across Antarctica were below the long-term mean, somewhat balancing out higher-than-average Arctic temperatures in the more heavily interpolated data sets.